stelmo/VibrioNatriegens/readme.md

 model = VibrioNatriegens.build_model()
 ```
+The reactions, metabolites, and genes of `model` can be accessed like any field, e.g. `model.reactions`.

-This model works well with the COBREXA package, and it can be used to simulate FBA, ec-FBA, and sRBA models.
+This model works well with the [COBREXA package](https://github.com/COBREXA/COBREXA.jl), and it can be used to simulate FBA, ec-FBA, and sRBA models.

-#### Acknowledgements
+## Acknowledgements

 `DifferentiableMetabolism.jl` was developed at Institute for Quantitative and
 Theoretical Biology at Heinrich Heine University Düsseldorf